 Also on Monday, Mayor Michael Hancock’s office responded to Denver7’s open records request for documents related to the feud.

-In one of those documents, Councilwoman Sawyer says Hoffman’s failures including showing up late to a scheduled community meeting and leaving another early, “have resulted in an inability for me and my staff to do our jobs effectively,” Sawyer wrote.
+In one of those documents, Councilwoman Sawyer says the DOTI staff member's failures included showing up late to a scheduled community meeting and leaving another early which, “have resulted in an inability for me and my staff to do our jobs effectively,” Sawyer wrote.
 “And have resulted in significant public humiliation to me…”

-But, in another document, DOTI executive director Eulois Cleckley defends Hoffman and says, “Although I'm not in favor of reassigning an employee based on this type of circumstance, I have agreed to assign one of our community engagement specialists as her contact.
-I have received positive feedback from other councilmembers about Dana Hoffman's work ethic and professionalism, so this is a personality issue with Sawyer.
+But, in another document, DOTI executive director Eulois Cleckley defends the staff member and said, “Although I'm not in favor of reassigning an employee based on this type of circumstance, I have agreed to assign one of our community engagement specialists as her contact.
+I have received positive feedback from other councilmembers about (the staff member's) work ethic and professionalism, so this is a personality issue with Sawyer.
 This is being blown way out of proportion,” Cleckley wrote.